simphotonics/minimal_test/README.md

 While it is possible to run **asynchronous** tests, it is recommended to await the completion of the objects being tested before issuing a call to [`group`][group], [`test`][test_function], and [`expect`][expect].
-Otherwise, the output of [`expect`][expect] might not occur on the right line resulting in a confusing test-report.
+Otherwise, the output printed by the method [`expect`][expect] might not occur on the right line making it difficult to identify which tests failed/passed.
+However, the total number of failed/passed tests is reported correctly.

 File [`async_test.dart`][async_test.dart] shows how to test the result of a future calculation.